Program Overview & Degrees

-The program leading to the Doctor of Philosophy (Ph.D.) degree is designed to develop your ability to perform research or high-level design in Systems Engineering.
-The degree of Doctor of Philosophy is offered in Systems Engineering, with optional concentrations in Systems Security Engineering, Space Systems Engineering, and Software Engineering.
-Students are encouraged to meet every semester with members of their Dissertation Advisory (DAC) to collect feedback, and keep them abreast of their progress.
-The Ph.D. program consists of 54 credits, post Master and minimum 15 research credits.
+The program leading to the Doctor of Philosophy (Ph.D.) degree is designed to develop your ability to perform research or high-level design in systems engineering.
+The degree of Doctor of Philosophy is offered in Systems Engineering, with optional concentrations in Systems Security Engineering, Space Systems Engineering and Software Engineering.
+Students are encouraged to meet every semester with members of their Dissertation Advisory (DAC) to collect feedback and keep them abreast of their progress.
+The Ph.D. program consists of 54 credits, post Master's and minimum 15 research credits.
 A maximum of six years is allowed for the completion of the degree.
-For more details on the Doctoral Program and Requirements, please visit our Doctoral Studies page.
+For more details on the doctoral program, please visit our Doctoral Studies page.

-The School of Systems and Enterprises offers many four course, 12-credit Graduate Certificate programs geared to practitioners and students who:
+The School of Systems & Enterprises offers many four course, 12-credit Graduate Certificate programs geared to practitioners and students who:

 - Are interested in improving their current skills and technical competencies,